hreinberger/mondu-node/README.md

 You can register the webhooks for two topics at the moment:

-- order by clicking upon `Regiter Order Webhook`,
+- orders by clicking upon `Regiter Order Webhook`,

-- invoice by clicking upon `Regiter Invoice Webhook`,
+- invoices by clicking upon `Regiter Invoice Webhook`,

-If there there other webhook registerd for a given topic, please use `Remove` button to remove the endpoint and regitring the new one.
+If there there other webhooks registerd for a given topic, please use `Remove` button to remove the endpoint and register the new one.

 Remember that other applications might use the webhooks you want to remove.